-The independent variable of interest is $Nonattain{ct}$, an indicator that takes on the value one if the county is out of attainment with the NAAQS for any pollutant in year t.
+The independent variable of interest is $Nonattain{ct}$, an indicator that is equal to one if the county is out of attainment with the National Ambient Air Quality Standards for any pollutant in year t.
 We also estimate a generalized version of Equation (2) that allows the effects of nonattainment to differ by vintage group.
 Unless otherwise noted, our coefficient estimates are accompanied by standard errors that are clustered by county.